-- Name of Complainant; length of contract - Workplace: location and department/program; - Home and Work Phone Numbers of Complainant; - Type of Harassment (i.e., on what prohibited grounds did the harassment occur); - Respondent: alleged harasser's name;

-• Details of the Complaint: description of the objectionable behaviour.
+- Name of Complainant; • - Program: Name of Program, location and length of program/departure date; - Home and Local Phone Numbers of Complainant; • - Type of Harassment (i.e. on what prohibited grounds did the harassment occur); - Respondent: alleged harasser's name; • - Details of the Complaint: description of the objectionable behaviour.
 What was said or done?
 When?
 How often?
 Where?
 Circumstances surrounding the incident(s)?

 Describe what you have done in response to the behaviour.
 Have you advised the alleged harasser(s) or another appropriate person that the behaviour is objectionable and must stop;

-• Complainant's Signature: by signing a formal complaint, agreement is provided to have this information given to:
+- Complainant's Signature: by signing a formal complaint, agreement is provided to have this information given to:

-o Senior Leader
+- o Senior Leader

-• Respondent's Manager/Department Head
+- Respondent's Department Director

-• The respondent(s).
+- the respondent(s).

 Note: The respondent will be given a copy of the actual complaint, not a summary or edited version.
-However, in the case of multiple respondents, only details of the complaint pertaining to an individual respondent will be provided to the respondent.
+However, in the case of multiple respondents, only details of the complaint pertaining to an individual respondent will be provided to that respondent.

-b) Complaint Process
+b.
+Complaint Process

-Within five working days of the receipt of a formal complaint, the recipient will ensure that the Senior Leader of the department involved (or designate), and Human Resources, and Program Head receive a copy of the complaint.
+Within three calendar days of the receipt of a formal complaint, the recipient will ensure that the Senior Leader of the department involved (or designate), and, Department Director receive a copy of the complaint.
 All those who receive copies of the complaint must observe strict confidentiality requirements.

-A copy of the complaint and this policy will be given to the respondent by department management within five working days.
-In the event of multiple respondents, only details of the complaint pertaining to an individual respondent will be given to that respondent.
+A copy of the complaint and this policy will be given to the respondent by department management within three calendar days.
+In the event of multiple respondents, only details of the complaint pertaining to an individual respondent will be given to the respondent.

-Complaints that involve an Senior Leader will be dealt with by the President & CEO and a recommendation will be provided to the Chair of the Board of Governors for a final and binding decision.
+Complaints that involve an Senior Leader will be dealt with by the President & Chief Executive Officer (CEO) and a recommendation will be provided to the Chair of the Board of Governors for a final and binding decision.

-c) Separation of Complainant and Respondent
+c.
+Separation of Complainant and Respondent

-The Senior Leader will, with advice from the Human Resources Department, decide if the complainant and respondent(s) need to be separated pending the completion of the intervention.
+The Senior Leader will, with advice from the Department Director or Harassment Advisor, decide if the complainant and respondent(s) need to be separated pending the completion of the intervention.

-d) Investigators
+d.
+Investigators

-An investigator, or team of investigators, will be appointed by the Senior Leader after consultation with Human Resources within seven working days of the receipt of the formal complaint.
-The cost of the investigation is the responsibility of the department(s) involved.
+An investigator, or team of investigators, will be appointed by the Senior Leader after consultation with the Department Director and/or Participant Resources within three calendar days of the receipt of the formal complaint.
+The cost of the investigation is the responsibility of the program involved.